1. Overview of Gunsens

 Fig. 5-2 Adding floor-plans.

-Step 3 – Adding a Gun Sensor:
+Step 3 – Adding a Gun Detector:

 From the Floor Plans screen, tap on a floor plan to open the Sensors screen.
 Then, tap Add New Sensor and use the Gun Sensor's camera to scan the QR code displayed on your phone.

-Fig. 5-3 Adding Gun Sensors.
+Fig. 5-3 Adding Gun Detectors.

-Step 4 – Positioning a Gun Sensor:
+Step 4 – Positioning a Gun Detector:

 Fig. 5-4 Positioning a Gun Sensor.